Pornography Act (Indonesia): Exceptions and regulated activities

 The law recognises limited circumstances in which certain depictions may be permitted, provided they are not intended for public distribution or commercial purposes.
 Activities that fall outside the explicit prohibitions must comply with implementing regulations issued by the government.
 Any permitted production or display of materials of an artistic, cultural, or scientific nature must be carried out in accordance with specific provisions established by law.

 Sanctions

 Violations of the law are punishable by imprisonment and fines.
-Offences involving the production or distribution of pornographic materials may result in imprisonment for a minimum of six months and up to twelve years, and/or fines ranging from two hundred and fifty million to six billion rupiah.
-Other violations, such as participation in prohibited performances or facilitation of pornographic services, carry proportionate penalties as prescribed in the relevant articles.
-When children are involved, the penalties are increased by up to one third of the maximum sentence.
+Offences involving the production or distribution of pornographic materials may result in imprisonment for a minimum of six months and up to twelve years, and/or fines ranging from two hundred fifty million to six billion rupiah.
+Other violations, such as participation in prohibited performances or facilitation of pornographic services, carry proportionate penalties as set forth in the relevant articles.
+When children are involved, the penalties are increased by up to one-third of the maximum sentence.